Do Go On - 345 - Dame Julie Andrews

 From my vague memories

-He was a real stud
+he was a real stud.

 I don't really remember

-I had different tastes then
+I had different taste then.

-But I see pictures of him now
+But I see pictures of him now, even as an old man,

 Yeah, why are they so scared?